2021 Hyundai Tucson vs Kia Sportage

-There are many reasons drivers near Downey, Cerritos, Long Beach, and Anaheim might choose a compact crossover SUV for their next ride.
-With the ability to ride high and cart around all the cargo you need, cars like the 2018 Hyundai Tucson and 2018 Kia Sportage have become increasingly popular.
+There are many reasons drivers near Garden Grove, Anaheim, and Puente Hills, CA, might choose a compact crossover SUV for their next ride.
+With the ability to ride high and cart around all the cargo you need, cars like the 2021 Hyundai Tucson and 2021 Kia Sportage have become increasingly popular.

-In many respects, shoppers will find that the Hyundai Tucson and Kia Sportage look identical in terms of interior spaciousness.
+In many respects, shoppers will find that the new Hyundai Tucson and the Kia Sportage seem identical in terms of interior spaciousness.
 Both vehicles offer 41.5 inches of front legroom and 38.2 inches of rear legroom, giving riders throughout the cabin plenty of room to stretch out on those long rides.

 In terms of hip room, however, you’ll find more space to work with in the Tucson.
-In the front row seats, you’ll find 55.6 inches of hip room in the Tucson compared to 54.3 in the Sportage.
-In the rear, there are 54.5 inches of hip room in the Tucson and just 51.2 inches in the Sportage.
+In the front-row seats, you’ll find 55.6 inches of hip room in the Tucson, compared to 54.3 inches of front hip room in the Sportage.
+In the rear, there are 54.5 inches of hip room in the Tucson and just 51.2 inches of hip room in the Sportage.

-If safety is the name of the game, the 2018 Tucson and 2018 Sportage come to play.
-Each has earned the IIHS 2018 TOP SAFETY PICK designation, as well as a NHTSA 5-Star Overall Safety Rating.
-These crossover SUVs come standard with rearview cameras, and have available driver-assist features like Lane Departure Warning and Blind Spot Monitoring.
+If safety is the name of the game, the Tucson and the Sportage come to play.
+Each has earned the Insurance Institute for Highway Safety (IIHS) 2020 TOP SAFETY PICK designation, as well as a National Highway Traffic Safety Administration (NHTSA) 5-Star Overall Safety Rating for 2020.
+These crossover SUVs come standard with rearview monitors and a Lane Keeping Assist (LKA) system.

 Hyundai Tucson vs Kia Sportage: The Verdict

 We hope you liked our vehicle comparison!
-In a Hyundai Tucson vs. Kia Sportage head-to-head, both cars have qualities that help them stand out from the pack.
-But, if you value fuel economy, top safety ratings, and wide seats, the Tucson may just be the compact crossover SUV you’re looking for.
+In a Hyundai Tucson vs. Kia Sportage head-to-head comparison, both cars have qualities that help them stand out from the pack.
+If you want the model designed to give you safer driving and spacious seating, though, the Tucson may be just the compact crossover SUV you’re looking for.

 Drive it for yourself to find out!
-You can schedule a test drive at Norm Reeves Superstore Hyundai, your dealer serving Downey, Cerritos, Long Beach, and Anaheim.
-We’ll be on standby to assist however we can!
+You can schedule a test drive at Norm Reeves Hyundai Superstore Cerritos, your Hyundai dealer serving Garden Grove, Anaheim, and Puente Hills, CA. We’ll be on standby to assist however we can!